gatsbyjs/gatsby/docs/docs/debugging-async-lifecycles.md

 Various lifecycle methods (see: [Gatsby Node APIs](/docs/node-apis/)) within Gatsby are presumed to be asynchronous.
 In other words, these methods can _eventually_ resolve to a value and this value is a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 We wait for the `Promise` to resolve, and then mark the lifecycle method as completed when it does.

-In the context of Gatsby, this means that if you are invoking async functionality (e.g. data requests, `graphql` calls, etc.) and not correctly returning the Promise an internal issue can arise where the result of those call(s) happens _after_ the lifecycle method has already been marked as completed.
+In the context of Gatsby, this means that if you are invoking asynchronous functionality (e.g. data requests, `graphql` calls, etc.) and not correctly returning the Promise an internal issue can arise where the result of those call(s) happens _after_ the lifecycle method has already been marked as completed.
 Let's consider an example:

 ```js:title=gatsby-node.js
 exports.createPages = async function({ actions, graphql }) {